SonikaG/lsystems/REPORT.md

 |T|Terminal.|
 |(d)|Parameterize preceding symbol with *d*|

+The alphabet was taken from the slides.
+We did add a few new symbols.

+To read the alphabet, we needed to create our parser.
+We took the input string put it into a vector of chars.
+Then, when we need to intepret each letter to graphically render our trees, we simply iterate through this vector.

+To create strings at various depths (further explanation below), we simply replace the symbol with its rule.
+For example if the axiom is F1+2.
+It would stored like this: [F, 1, +, 2] and then at depth 1 we would replace 1 and 2 with their respective rules.
+At depth 2, we would repeat this process again, therefore recursively increasing the length of the vector.

+It is these various depth vectors that we use so that we only have to do a single pass of the vector.

 ## Parameterization method

 To parametrize trees, we interpret a word in the alphabet with a number in the function.
 For instance: